MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 ---

+### Healthcare Compliance & Security

+- Implemented an automated disclaimer system that ensured all medical content displayed appropriate healthcare notices based on content type and jurisdiction.
+- Created content validation workflows to ensure medical information was reviewed and approved by qualified personnel before publication.
+- Architected the system to maintain complete audit trails of all content changes for regulatory compliance.

+---

 ### State Management: Ensuring a Seamless User Experience

 - Employed local component state for immediate UI interactions (e.g., menu toggles, filter chips), derived state for context-aware routing, and GraphQL-synced state for efficient data management.